 These early-bird breakouts are open to all.
 Attendees are welcome to pick up breakfast before proceeding to these sessions.

-Business Value Impact of DX and What It Means for Your Sales/Marketing Strategy, Randy Perry, Vice President, Business Value Strategy Practice, and Nancy Selig, Vice President, Interactive Platforms
+Developing a Business Value-Based Digital Marketing Strategy, Randy Perry, Vice President, Business Value Strategy Practice, and Nancy Selig, Vice President, Interactive Platforms Services

 |8:45 am – 10:20 am||